Erik Scott Kimerer: Wrestling pro wrestling (2019 – )

 In 2018, Kimerer had his debut in professional wrestling as the Sassy Assassin.
 A sneaky thief with a lisp.
 As the Sassy Assassin, Kimerer debuted in Hoodslam SoCal-iente, in a losing effort against Otto Von Clutch.
 A year later, he would make his WPW debut in the WPW Gauntlet Battle Royal with Sneaky Pete (RJ Santos) in a losing effort.
 Months later.
 The two would be in a match winning the WPW Tag Team championships, Erik Kimerer's first and thus far only championship in professional wrestling.
-He and Santos however, would lose the tag team championships to the Two Man Gang, in the teams first title defense.
+He and Santos however, would lose the tag team championships to the Two Man Gang, in the team's first title defense.